Skip to main content

 • Retry Backoff Max - maximum backoff cap in milliseconds (e.g. 5000)

-Key rotation on rate limits
+Key rotation on per-key failures

 {